Phoenix-sudo-tech/CARBON-FOOTPRINT-ANALYZER/README.md

 ```
 ![final6](https://github.com/user-attachments/assets/8b442583-31b8-4720-9ea9-5f81abe2fc0d)

-✅ IT SHOULD LOOK LIKE THIS , THEN JUST TYPE THIS IP AND PORT IN ANY BROWSER AND YOU CAN USE IT TOO .
+✅ IT SHOULD LOOK LIKE THIS , THEN JUST TYPE THIS IP AND PORT (IN THIS CASE --> http://localhost:8080/) IN ANY BROWSER AND YOU CAN USE IT TOO .